shakib04/coding-ninja-ds-algo-practice/chapter_2/lesson-3/dynamic-memory-allocation.md

     - also called static allocation

    - heap (more size)
-     - but in dynamic memory allocation it uses the heap memory allocation -
+     - but in dynamic memory allocation, it uses the heap memory allocation -
      - example- ``` int n;                           cin >> n;                       int a[n];                     ```
      - dynamic memory allocation
      - `new int` is a way to allocate heap memory.
 Actually it gives the memory address of that heap memory.
      - `int* p = new int;` will create 4 size of array in heap memory and store in p pointer.

+- `int* p = new int[50];` here p will store the address of the first block of the contiguous memory